 Anne Odling-Smee took part in a two day workshop at UCL’s Institute of Cognitive Neuroscience to discuss the challenge of multi-disciplinary collaborations.

-Anne will share experiences and tips on the whys and hows of design-science collaborations, describing how she and her mixed disciplinary team clarify information, communicate complexity, engage with new audiences and make learning a pleasure through empathy, clarity and creativity.
+We shared our experiences and tips on the whys and hows of design-science collaborations, describing how we help teams to discover greater purpose, clarify information, communicate complexity, engage with new audiences and make learning and new knowledge a pleasure!

 The workshop has been funded by the UCL Researcher-led Initiative Awards 2019–2020 and is being hosted by Audrey Ma from the Royal College of Art and Siti Ikhsan from the Space and Memory group at UCL’s Institute of Cognitive Neuroscience.

 Do get in touch if you’d like us to share the presentation and see how you can create impact through knowledge and design.